Bootylicious: Cover versions

-English rock band Keane performed a medley consisting of "Bootylicious" and Christina Aguilera's "Dirrty" on Jo Whiley's Live Lounge.
-An audio recording is available on Radio 1's Live Lounge – Volume 2.
-The cast of the Fox television show Glee performed a cover version in the episode "Hairography".
-The Green Bay Packers covered the song in Pitch Perfect 2.
+English rock band Keane performed a medley consisting of "Bootylicious" and Christina Aguilera and Redman's "Dirrty" on Jo Whiley's Live Lounge.
+An audio recording is available on the 2007 compilation Radio 1's Live Lounge – Volume 2.
+The cast of the Fox television show Glee performed a cover version in the 2009 first season episode "Hairography".
+The Green Bay Packers covered the song in the 2015 film Pitch Perfect 2.

 Use in commercials

 "Bootylicious" was used in a commercial for the video game Candy Crush Jelly Saga in 2016.

 In other media

-It appeared on the season 11 finale of drag queen reality competition RuPaul's Drag Race, where contestants Brooke Lynn Hytes and Silky Nutmeg Ganache had to lipsync to it in order to advance to the final round.
+It appeared in "Grand Finale", the 2019 season 11 finale of drag queen reality competition RuPaul's Drag Race, where contestants Brooke Lynn Hytes and Silky Nutmeg Ganache had to lipsync to it in order to advance to the final round.
+American singer Normani used the song in her performance on the reality competition show Lip Sync Battle, which aired on February 1, 2018.
+Her set was reminiscent of the song's music video, and at some point, one of the back-up dancers "trips" in front of Normani, a callback to Michelle William's infamous fall during a performance of "Soldier" by the group on 106 & Park in 2004.

 The song appeared in Disney and Pixar's 2022 animated film Turning Red.